 We report investments in debt and marketable equity securities at fair value.
-See Note 9.
-Fair Value Measurements for further information on fair value.
+See Note 9Fair Value Measurements for further information on fair value.
 Unrealized gains and losses on these investment securities, which are classified as available-for-sale, are included in equity, net of applicable taxes.
 We regularly review investment securities for impairment using both quantitative and qualitative criteria.

 For debt securities, if we do not intend to sell the security or it is not more likely than not that we will be required to sell the security before recovery of our amortized cost, we evaluate other qualitative criteria to determine whether we do not expect to recover the amortized cost basis of the security, such as the financial health of and specific prospects for the issuer, including whether the issuer is in compliance with the terms and covenants of the security.
 We also evaluate quantitative criteria including determining whether there has been an adverse change in expected future cash flows.
-If we do not expect to recover the entire amortized cost basis of the security, we consider the security to be other-than-temporarily impaired, and we record the difference between the security's amortized cost basis and its recoverable amount in earnings and the difference between the security before recovery of its amortized cost basis, the security is also considered other-than-temporarily impaired and we recognize the entire difference between the security's amortized cost basis and its fair value in earnings.
+If we do not expect to recover the entire amortized cost basis of the security, we consider the security to be other-than-temporarily impaired, and we record the difference between the security's recoverable amount in earnings and the difference between the security is recoverable amount and fair value in other comprehensive income.
+If we intend to sell the security or it is more likely than not we will be required to sell the security before recovery of its amortized cost basis, the security is also considered other-than-temporarily impaired and we recognize the entire difference between the security's amortized cost basis and its fair value in earnings.
 For equity securities, we consider the length of time and magnitude of the amount that each security is in an unrealized loss position.
 If we do not expect to recover the entire amortized cost basis of the security, we consider the security to be other-than-temporarily impaired, and we record the difference between the security's amortized cost basis and its fair value in earnings.